 The snow crab stock for the fisheries is distributed in the Div.
 0A along the west coast of Greenland.
-The fishery is conducted mainly by Greenland vessels and only one vessel from EU.
-The EU fishery is restricted to the offshore areas of West Greenland.
+The fishery is conducted mainly by Greenland vessels.
+Since 2004, the crab resource has been managed in 6 areas

-Since 2004, the crab resource has been managed in 6 areas (from North to South: Upernavik, Uummannaq-Disko Bay, Sisimiut, Maniitsoq-Kangaamiut, Nuuk-Paamiut and Narsaq-Qaqortoq).
-The fishing fleet is made up of two components; small vessels (less than 75 GRT), which have exclusive rights for fishing inshore within the basis-line as well as offshore.
-Small vessels are, however, restricted to fishing in only 1 management area during the year.
-Large vessels (greater than 75 GRT) may only fish in all offshore areas (outside the basis-line), but not within the "Crab Boxes".
+(from North to South: Upernavik, Uummannaq-Disko Bay, Sisimiut, Maniitsoq-Kangaamiut, Nuuk-Paamiut and Narsaq-Qaqortoq).
+The fishing fleet is dominated by small vessels (less than 75 GRT), which have exclusive rights for fishing inshore within the basis-line as well as offshore.
+Large vessels (greater than 75 GRT) may only fish in all offshore areas (outside the basis-line).
 Total allowable catch (TAC) restrictions have been imposed since 1995, but have only limited the catch in some areas since 2004.

-The number of vessels with licenses to participate in the snow crab fishery increased from 1999 to 2002 from approximately 120 vessels to 374 vessels.
+The number of vessels with licenses to participate in the snow crab fishery increased from 1999 to 2002 from approximately 120 vessels to 392 vessels.
 Since then the number of both large and small vessels have decreased substantially as the abundance of the resource has also declined.
-From 2004 to 2007 the number of active license holders in all management areas decreased by 55%.
+From 2004 to 2008 the number of active license holders in all management areas decreased by approx. 80 %.

 The total catch in NAFO Subarea 1 peaked in 2001 with approximately 15.000 tons.
-From 2001 to 2007 total catch decreased approximately 86% to 2.000 tons (table 1).
-Most of the landings are based on fishery in the management areas Disko Bay-Uummannaq, Sisimiut and Nuuk-Paamiut.
-The total fishing effort (trap hauls) has declined by 81% since 2001 (from 3,416 to 665 thousand trap hauls during 2001-2006).
+From 2001 to 2007 total catch decreased approximately 86% to 2.1000 tons (table 1).
+Most of the landings are based on fishery in the anagement areas Disko Bay-Uummannaq, Sisimiut and Nuuk-Paamiut.
+The total fishing effort (trap hauls) has declined by 90% since 2001 (from 3,416 to 348 thousand trap hauls during 2001-2007).
 The decline has been mostly due to a declining number of participants in the fishery.
-Preliminary and incomplete logbook data for 2007 shows total effort is 240 thousand trap hauls.